jettymx/jetty-infosite/en/servicio-corporativo.md

       <div class="col-md-6">
         <img src="{{site.baseurl}}/img/compartido.png" class="iconoSeguridad" alt="Jetty, Tecnología">
-        <h3>Shared:</h3>
+        <h3>Shared services:</h3>
-        <p><b>Tickets:</b> We reserve your trips, you choose routes and schedules from our current offer.</p>
+        <p><b>Tickets:</b> We reserve your trips, you choose routes and day/time from our many options available.</p>
-        <p><b>Balance:</b> Choose the amount to pay for the balance of your team's trips.
-It applies for current routes and they share a route with our users.</p>
+        <p><b>Adding balance to your account:</b> Add the desired balance to your employees´accounts.
+This balance can be used in any trip available on the app.</p>
       </div>

       <div class="col-md-6">
         <img src="{{site.baseurl}}/img/exclusivo.png" class="iconoSeguridad">
         <h3>Exclusive:</h3>
-        <p>It is only for the staff of your company, we take care of the logistics of the routes.
-This service is completely personalized.</p>
+        <p>We allow you to create exclusive and private trips and routes, only available for those people you request.
+We take care of the trip logistics, this service is completely customizable.</p>
       </div>

     </div>